GREAT-WHU/GREAT-FGO/README.md

 ## Overview

   The GREAT (GNSS+ **RE**search, **A**pplication and **T**eaching) software suite is designed and developed by the School of Geodesy and Geomatics, Wuhan University.
 It is a comprehensive platform for space geodesy data processing, precise positioning and orbit determination, as well as multi-source fusion navigation. <br />
   GREAT-FGO is a key module within the GREAT software, dedicated to Factor Graph Optimization (FGO) based navigation solutions.
-It supports a variety of algorithms including RTK, RTK/INS, RTK/INS/Visual, RTK/INS/Visual/Lidar, as well as PPP, PPP/INS, and PPP/INS/Visual and so on.
+It supports a variety of algorithms including RTK, RTK/INS, RTK/INS/Visual and multi-sensor fusion.
 In the software, core computation modules are implemented in C++, while auxiliary Python 3 scripts are provided for plotting results.
 GREAT-FGO uses CMAKE for build management, allowing users to flexibly choose mainstream C++ compilers such as GCC, Clang, and MSVC.
 It currently supports build and execution on Windows; for Linux, users are encouraged to compile and test locally. <br />
   GREAT-FGO consists of two portable program libraries: LibGREAT and LibGnut.
 In addition to the GNSS positioning solutions from the original GREAT-PVT and the multi-sensor fusion navigation capabilities provided by GREAT-MSF, GREAT-FGO delivers RTK and tightly-coupled RTK/INS algorithms based on factor graph optimization. <br />
   This open-sourced GREAT-FGO version 1.0 supports the following capabilities: